equinor/ert/docs/reference/configuration/forward_model.rst

 To add a job to the forward model, use the :code:`FORWARD_MODEL` keyword.
 Each :code:`FORWARD_MODEL` keyword instructs ERT to run a specific executable.
-You can build a series of jobs by listing multiple 'FORWARD_MODEL' keywords.
+You can build a series of jobs by listing multiple :code:`FORWARD_MODEL` keywords.

 An alternative to :code:`FORWARD_MODEL` is the :code:`SIMULATION_JOB` keyword, which can also configure the forward model.